-Dana M. Brown began her tenure as the new director of the Pennsylvania Center for Women and Politics and assistant professor of political science at Chatham University in July of 2010.
+Dana M. Brown began her tenure as the executive director of the Pennsylvania Center for Women and Politics and assistant professor of political science at Chatham University in July of 2010.
 Ms. Brown is a doctoral candidate (ABD) in American Politics and Women and Politics at Rutgers University and recently completed a year as a Visiting Assistant Professor of Political Science at Allegheny College.

-Annie is the Program Coordinator for the Center.
+Annie Guadagnino is the Program Coordinator for the Center.
 Before joining PCWP’s staff in 2012 she was a Campaign Director for Fund for the Public Interest and a Campus Organizer for the Public Interest Research Group.
 Annie is a 2009 graduate of the University of Michigan with a BA in Environmental Studies and a minor in Political Science.